kadikraman/react-native-v2/lessons/security.md

 description: 'Common security concerns in React Native'
 ---

-Note: these security docs will soon be part of the official React Native docs [once my PR gets merged](https://github.com/facebook/react-native-website/pull/1633).
-For now, I have copied the content here.
+Note: the most updated version of this document can be found directly in the [React Native documentation](https://reactnative.dev/docs/security).

 Security is an often overlooked aspect when building software.
 Similarly to how we’ve yet to invent a completely impenetrable lock (bank vaults do, after all, still get broken into), it is also almost impossible to build software to be completely impenetrable.
 However, the probability of falling victim to a malicious attack or being exposed for a security vulnerability is inversely proportional to the effort you’re willing to put in to protecting your application against any such eventuality.
 Although an ordinary padlock is pickable, it is still much harder to get past than a cabinet hook!